Variable-Pitch Power Regulation of Tethered-Wing Systems Based on Robust Gain-Scheduling H-infinity Control: Simulations

 Figure \ref{fig:00-cycle} illustrates the wing's flight path in the $ XYZ $ coordinates, in which the height from the ground and the wind direction are indicated by $ Z $ and $ X $ axes, respectively.
 The position of the wing and the deployed length of the tether are shown in Fig.~\ref{fig:00-cyclexyzl}.
 Note that the system is in the traction phase for the first $ 90 $ seconds, and after finishing retraction starts a new cycle at $ 145 $ seconds.

 The tether's reeling-speed and its reference signal are shown in Fig.~\ref{fig:00-cycle-speed}.
 The deviations from the reference value are due to variations of the wind and the effect of the wing's flight pattern.
 The reference signal for the reeling-speed controller was chosen according to the scheme suggested by the reference \cite{erhard2015flight} and without measuring the absolute wind speed.
 Figure~\ref{fig:00-cycleforce} illustrates the tether's force and its reference signal, in which a zero reference signal indicates that the speed controller is active.
 The switching from low wind speed to high wind speed controllers occurs around $ 53 $ seconds as the generated power reaches $ 110\ kW $.
-To make the switching smooth, we created an ad-hoc algorithm in which the values of speed and force become the controller's setpoint at the time of switching.
+To make the switching smooth, we use the current values of speed and force as the controller's setpoint at the time of switching.
 From that point on, we reduce the force setpoint to compensate for the reduction of the aerodynamic efficiency as the tether's length increases.
 Without this scheme, the commanded angle of attack keeps increasing until it goes out of the acceptable bound.
 The use of the multivariable controller has reduced the variations in the tether's force.

 Figures~\ref{fig:00-cycletorque} and \ref{fig:00-cycle-angle} illustrate the control inputs of the system during the simulation.
-An important simplification for the controller design was the assumption that the angle of attack can be commanded to the wing, while in the real system the angle of attack is determined as a function of the wing's pitch angle and other factors.
+An important simplifying assumption for the controller design was that the angle of attack can be commanded to the wing, while in the real system the angle of attack is determined as a function of the wing's pitch angle and other factors.
+It is a reasonable simplification given that the difference between the actual angle of attack and the command can be covered by the parameter uncertainties $ p_{d,1\&2} $.
 In the simulation, this simplification is dealt with by utilizing a PI controller that adjusts the pitch angle based on the difference in the measured value of the angle of attack and the value issued by the controller.
 The setpoint for the PI controller, while the speed controller is active, is $ 20\ deg $, which is the maximum value for the angle of attack.

 Finally, Fig.~\ref{fig:00-cyclepower} shows the generated mechanical power computed as the product of the generator's torque and the reeling-speed, in which the positive sign indicates generation.
 It is evident that the fluctuation in the power has decreased significantly as the multivariable controller is activated.